-Short-term bonds can also be perfect if you're planning a big purchase in the next year or so and want the best returns possible, and are even more appropriate if you're concerned about rates rising in the next few years and are reluctant to lock your money away for too long.
-They still manage to offer better rates than their easy access alternatives, and with long-term rates in particular suffering from rate cuts in recent months, a short-term account could be just the thing.
+Short-term bonds can also be perfect if you're planning a big purchase in the next year or so and want the best returns possible, and are even more appropriate if you think rates could rise in the next few years and are reluctant to lock your money away for too long.
+We don't want to get ahead of ourselves, but the last couple of weeks has seen a definite improvement in the savings sector, too, driven by challenger banks, who have been boosting rates across the market.

 However, it's important to be aware of the restrictions associated with these kinds of accounts.
 Most won't let you make further additions and earlier access (if permitted) could incur hefty penalties, so you'll need to be happy with both your investment and the term of the bond from the outset.
 But, if you've got a lump sum to invest and are confident you won't need the cash in the foreseeable future, these accounts could be the ideal solution.

 So, to get you started, here are the top six short-term bonds currently on the market, all of which have terms of between 12 and 18 months:

 Comfortably taking the top spot is this deal from Atom Bank, a relative newcomer to the savings market but one that's taking the charts by storm!
 This purely mobile app-operated deal pays a joint market-leading rate of 1.50% and only asks you to lock your money away for 12 months, and it even allows further additions for up to a week after account opening.
 However, it doesn't permit withdrawals, so you'll need to be comfortable locking your money away for the full term.